Message to Malta employers: Employee voluntary salary reduction plan

 For only €350*, our legal department can provide you with the relevant Contracts for Voluntary Reduction in Salaries to be annexed to the current employee contract.

-Furthermore, our sister company Accounting Services Limited can provide assistance in recalculating payroll to achieve savings in your payroll bill.
+Furthermore, our partner, Accounting Services can provide assistance in recalculating payroll to achieve savings in your payroll bill.
 Our rates start at €30 per employee**.

 * The fee is excluding VAT and is required to be paid prior start of works.
 The service consists in providing you with a one hour consultation and the contract template needed for your specific case.
 It does not specify any minimum number of employees.
 If a different or specific service is required over and above the one-hour consultation, this is charged at €100 per hour excluding VAT.
 Our team of experienced lawyers will be able to service you.